The Complete Disney Villains List 2025: Names and Fun Facts Too

 Frollo has more time on screen than any other Disney villain, appearing on and off in a third of the movie.

-Hades is the big bad guy in the 1997 Disney film, Hercules.
+Hades is the big baddie in 1997’s Hercules.
 Known for his bad temper and grudge against his brother Zeus, he comes up with a master plan to take over the cosmos.

 Fun Fact